WrightLaboratory/data_analysis/README.md

-# computing_intro
+# Data Analysis
-Introduction to Wright Lab and Yale Computing Resources
+Introduction to data analysis with python

 ## Presenting